patricklarid/China_Expenses_analysis/README.md

 - Global overview (total spend, average transaction, top purchase, transaction count)
 - Spend breakdown by category

-*I did not build the dashboard directly from SQL—I used it to verify the data before visualizing.*
+*I did not build the dashboard directly from SQL, I used it to verify the data before visualizing.*

 ### 4. Visualization (Power BI)
 I imported the cleaned CSV into Power BI and built a dashboard to explore the story: